 Flying on the Eva Air Hello kitty plane is a way of living out a childish dream as an adult.
-I’ve loved everything Hello Kitty since my early teens, when my Asian friend at school would bring me back stationery and various other items from her annual trips home to Hong Kong.
+I’ve loved everything Hello Kitty since my early teens when my Asian friend at school would bring me back stationary and various other items from her annual trips home to Hong Kong.
 17 years on and proudly in my 30’s, I still love Hello Kitty and have often considered trying to grow out of it.

 Then Taiwanese airline, Eva Air did something incredible.
 This is an Eva Airlines review with a difference because it’s about a flying kitty.

 Introduction to the Hello Kitty Airplane